Work in prison

 The prison employment contract may be terminated when the prisoner is not fit to perform his mission under conditions that the work structure can reasonably expect.

-We talk then of occupational insufficiency.
+Then we talk of occupational insufficiency.

 In this case, the structure in charge of the work must summon the prisoner to a pre-interview before any decision is made.